CYBERANGEL

 For the play “Paradies Spielen” by Thomas Köck

-The play’s characters represent groups of people who suffer the same fate, who are trapped in the same system.
-Visually, they are therefore not individualized, but uniformed.
-Each figure wears the same gender and age neutral wig, as well as a transparent mask, both faces are vivible at the same time.
-The costume surrounds the body like a shell, and the identity of the performers is blurred by the mask.
-Binary categorizations become irrelevant.
-The costumes are stylized to go with the artificiality and interchangability of the characters.
+In Paradise Game, the characters represent a group of people who suffer the same fate, who are trapped in the same system.
+The costume surrounds the body like a shell, and the identity of the performer is blurred; Binary categorizations become irrelevant.

 h